 \section{Abstract}

-In this paper, dedicated to the memory of J. Ericksen, we address the fundamental difference between solid-solid and liquid-liquid phase transitions while remaining within the Ericksen's nonlinear elasticity paradigm.
-To this end we assume that rigidity is weak and explore the nature of solid-solid phase transitions in a ‘near-liquid’ limit.
-In the language of calculus of variations we probe limits of quasiconvexity in an 'almost liquid' solid by comparing the thresholds for cooperative (laminate based) and non-cooperative (inclusion based) nucleation.
-We consider a 2D problem and work with a prototypical two-phase Hadamard material.
-Using these two types of nucleation tests we obtain for this material surprisingly tight two-sided bounds on the elastic binodal without computing the quasi-convex envelope.
+We address the fundamental difference between solid-solid and liquid-liquid phase transitions within the Ericksen's nonlinear elasticity paradigm.
+To highlight ideas, we consider the simplest nontrivial 2D problem and work with a prototypical two-phase Hadamard material which allows one to weaken the rigidity and explore the nature of solid-solid phase transitions in a ``near-liquid'' limit.
+In the language of calculus of variations we probe limits of quasiconvexity in an ``almost liquid'' solid by comparing the thresholds for cooperative (laminate based) and non-cooperative (inclusion based) nucleation.
+Using these two types of nucleation tests we obtain for our model material surprisingly tight two-sided bounds on the elastic binodal without directly computing the quasiconvex envelope.